 With this tool, you can monitor and manage Windows, Linux, VMware, Mac, and network devices.
 N-central’s NetPath™ feature, allows you to track every hop and view latency both historically and in real time.
 NetPath can be set up to monitor in 10-minute intervals and saves all path performance historical data.
 This can significantly reduce time spent troubleshooting by providing you with an incremental timeline of path history.

-NetPath gives you complete, unhindered network visibility, delivering information on the one or numerous paths a network packet takes before reaching its destination.
-NetPath is also cloud and mobile compatible, unlike many traditional network monitoring tools, which addresses one of the major network visibility challenges encountered by MSPs.
-This feature can help identify whether network issues are caused by slowdowns on a cloud service, or if they’re related to a problem on your own network.
+NetPath gives you complete, unhindered visibility, delivering information on the one or numerous paths a packet takes before reaching its destination.
+NetPath is also cloud and mobile compatible, unlike many traditional monitoring tools, which addresses one of the major challenges encountered by MSPs.
+This feature can help identify whether issues are caused by slowdowns on a cloud service, or if they’re related to a problem in your own environment.

 With a dynamic and user-friendly dashboard, N-central is a firm favorite among MSPs.
-The product offers an all-in-one solution to endpoint detection and response, network topology mapping, remote monitoring, patch management, automation management, backup management, security management, report management, mobile management, and—of course—network visibility.
+The product offers an all-in-one solution to endpoint detection and response, mapping software, remote monitoring, patch management, automation management, backup management, security management, report management, mobile management, and—of course—network visibility.
 If you’re interested in giving N-central a try, start with our 30-day free trial today.